The Lowdown on Sugar Substitutes: A Look at New Research

 Sugar substitutes are often a go-to for people looking to cut calories and carbohydrates in their diets to be ‘healthier.’
 However, they have often been wrought with controversy on their safety.
 Sugar substitutes have been deemed safe by the FDA and many research studies have been conducted to prove their safety; however safe does not necessarily equal healthy.

-We all know that added sugars are not good for our health.
+We all know that added sugars are not good for our health are not good for your health.
 Research has proven that too much sugar in the diet adds empty calories which leads to weight gain, increases risk for disease, and adds no nutritional value to the diet whatsoever.
 Added sugars are abundant in regular sodas, candies, and sweets but also are hidden in many food items such as yogurt, salad dressings, condiments, and bread.